direct-code-execution/ns-3-dce/doc/source/how-it-works.rst

 Introduction
 ============

-You know that the goal of DCE is to execute actual binaries within NS3.
+You know that the goal of DCE is to execute actual binaries within |ns3|.
-More precisely a binary executed by DCE perceives time and space of NS-3, rather than the real environnenent.
+More precisely a binary executed by DCE perceives time and space of |ns3|, rather than the real environnenent.

 To do this, DCE does a job equivalent to an operating system like:

-1. DCE loads in memory the code and data of executables,
+1. DCE loads in memory the code and data of executable,
 2. DCE plays the role of intermediary between the executable and the environment through the systems functions called by executables,
 3. DCE manages and monitors the execution of processes and handles liberate the memory and close open files when the stop process.
-4. DCE manages the scheduling of the varions virtual processes and threads.
+4. DCE manages the scheduling of the various virtual processes and threads.

 Main classes and main data structures
 =====================================